 Are CMOS cameras perfect?

 Of course not!
 Perfect camera would have infinite pixel capacity, 100% efficiency, zero readout noise and zero dark (thermal) current.
-CMOSes are closer to be a perfect due to low read noise, but still not zero.
+CMOS sensors are closer to be a perfect in astrophotography due to low read noise, but still not zero.
 If the readout noise value could be zero, then the final image effect would be identical for one 100 second frame and for stack of thousand of frames 0.1s each.
+And zero read noise is not the only parameter of perfect detector.

 So how to choose optimal subframe exposure time?

 There were whole lot of discussions on this subject already made for CCD sensors.
-These analysis are still valid for CMOS cameras.
+These analysis are still valid for astrophotography with CMOS cameras, also at low read noise (high gain) settings.
 However there is some additional benefit for taking short subexposures.
 Some signal to noise ratio is sacrificed, but we gain some resolution.
 It is a compromise.
 Depending on the target, imaging setup and local conditions one need to compile its own best practices.
 Some hints may be useful:

 - very short exposures (less than 0.1s) are mostly reserved for planetary and lunar imaging.
 But if you have large aperture you can also use this exposure range for bright and compact objects, like bright planetary nebulae, some globular cluster center areas, double stars, etc.